PavelCz/VirusDefense-libGDX-port/README.md

 The libGDX implementation is pased on a libGDX [Demo](https://github.com/badlogic/theplanethatcouldntflygood).

-I only tested the desktop Version and it seems to work the same with the same quirks and issues.
+I only tested the desktop Version and it seems to work like the slick2d version, with the same quirks and issues.
+I did not manage to create a working jar file, i only tested it through eclipse.